coolnikitav/CodingLearning/computer-architecture/009-problem-set-4A, 4.md

 a	particular	process,	what	is	the	maximum	amount	of	physical	memory	that	can	be	addressed	by	that process?
 What	is	the	minimum?

+*Answer is not correct, solution doesn't make sense*

 Assuming byte addressable memory:

 Page size = 8KB = 2^13 B